Carta Brava Jr.

-Sergio Marca (born January 18, 1987) is a Mexican luchador, or professional wrestler, known as Carta Brava Jr., currently working for the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA) portraying a rudo ("bad guy") wrestling character.
+Sergio Marca (born January 18, 1987) is a Mexican professional wrestler, known as Carta Brava Jr., currently working for the Mexican promotion Lucha Libre AAA Worldwide (AAA) portraying a rudo ("bad guy") wrestling character.
 He is the son of the original Carta Brava and actually has a brother who uses the same name and mask, working as "Carta Brava Jr." as well.
 His name is Spanish for Fight Card.

 Carta Brava Jr. is currently part of a trio known as El Nuevo Poder del Norte ("The New Power of the North") along with Tito Santana and Mocho Cota Jr. who works for Lucha Libre AAA Worldwide.
 The trio are former AAA World Trios Champions.
 From 2009 to 2013 he worked regularly for International Wrestling Revolution Group (IWRG) where he held the WWS World Welterweight Championship, IWRG Junior de Juniors Championship and the IWRG Intercontinental Lightweight Championship.

 Character confusion

 There is some confusion about the character Carta Brava Jr. in professional wrestling as there are two different wrestlers using the same name and same mask design at the same time.
 Both claim to be sons of the original Carta Brava and have a long running storyline feud based around the claim, it is believed they are actually brothers, with this version of Carta Brava Jr. being the younger brother who took the name in 2008 when the previous Carta Brava Jr. was not an active wrestler.